vzhang90/Kickstarter_Analysis/README.md

 From analyzing data on the outcomes based on goals, it can be concluded there tends to be a negative correlation between percentage successful and percentage failed.
 As the goal amount increases, the overall percentage successful decreases while the overall percentage failed increases.

-Looking forward and further, this data set can be limited in the lack of further trend analysis.
+Throughout analyzing this Kickstarter_Analysis.x, this data set can be challenging in its lack of further trend analysis.